mediacloud/backend/doc/api_2_0_spec/topics_api_2_0_spec.md

 Edit an existing *topic*.

-This api call will generate an error if update attempts to remove existing dates, media sources, or media source tags from a topic that has already started spidering content.
-If the solr seed query, dates, media sources, or media source tags are updated (without generating an error), all impact stories will be marked for respidering during the next spidering run.
+This api call will generate an error if update attempts to remove existing dates, media sources, or media source tags from a topic that has spidered content or has a currently active spidering job.
+If the solr seed query, dates, media sources, or media source tags are updated (without generating an error), all impacted stories will be marked for respidering during the next spidering run.

 Editing a query is allowed for a topic that has already started spidering, but editing a query to reduce its scope will not remove any stories from the existing topic and so will likely result in non-sensical results.